-- Browse to the TDR file location.
-Check Also exclude subfolders, click OK.
+- Browse to the TDR file location and select the Also exclude subfolders check box.

 To add an exclusion in McAfee — For Mac:

 - Click McAfee Endpoint Security for Mac > Preferences.

 - Select Threat Prevention > Exclusions.

 - Unlock the page.
 Click and select the TDR path.